europeana/assembla-to-jira/README.md

 With such a complicated tool, there will always be some loose ends and/or additional work to be done at a later time.
 Hopefully in the not so distant future, I'll have some time to tackle one or more of the following items:

 * Implement Assembla cardwall columns (statuses = blocked, testable, ready for acceptance, in acceptance testing, ready for deploy) in line with the original Assembla workflow.
+* For ticket links across spaces, retain the original external link.
 * Automatically create custom fields instead of requiring the user to do this manually (see above).
 * Data directory for Jira should have subdirectory per project `data/jira/:project-name`, e.g. like Assembla: `data/assembla/:space-name`
 * Create new project scrum board automatically using the API instead of requiring the user to create in manually.